 To access Cigna Envoy:

-- Log in by inserting the username: 05449BMBA and password: Cigna1
+- Log in by inserting the User ID: 05449BMBA and Password: Cigna1

 How much do I have to pay for Medical Benefits Abroad?

 There is no cost and no enrollment process for the coverage through Cigna’s Medical Benefits Abroad.
 Eligible employees only need to download a group ID card for the Medical Benefits Abroad program with Duke’s policy number.

 Do I or my dependents have to be covered by one of Duke’s medical insurance plans to receive coverage through Cigna MBA?

 Cigna MBA is designed to supplement your primary insurance, so you and your dependents must have health coverage through Duke or another insurance provider.